Many states and local governments impose a direct tax on consumption when you purchase goods and services.

 Since sales taxes are imposed at the point of sale, merchants and service providers are responsible for collecting the tax and submitting it to the state.
 This requires many businesses that are likely to collect sales taxes to register with a state agency for a permit.
 This imposes an obligation on all merchants and service providers within a state to maintain records of all sales taxes collected and to make periodic payments to the government.

 The collection of sales taxes for online purchases has been a controversial topic over the years.
 Federal law prohibits a state from requiring a business to collect sales tax from customers in that state when the merchant has no connection with the state.
 For example, if a California company makes an online sale to a California resident, the company must collect sales tax.
-However, if the customer is a Wisconsin resident, then no sales tax is collected.
-Alternatively, some states request consumer information from online retailers so the states can pursue the consumer directly.
+However, if the customer is a Wisconsin resident, then no sales tax is collected as long as the company doesn't have a location in Wisconsin.
+Alternatively, some states request consumer information from online retailers so the states can pursue the consumer directly and collect taxes for bring products into the state.